Kesa pays dowry to rid itself of Comet

-LONDON Kesa Electricals KESA.L became the second major retailer to withdraw from a cut-throat UK market this week, paying a 50 million pounds ($80.4 million) dowry to a private equity firm to take the loss-making business Comet off its hands.
+LONDON Kesa Electricals became the second major retailer to withdraw from a cut-throat UK market this week, paying a 50 million pounds dowry to a private equity firm to take the loss-making business Comet off its hands.

-Shares in Kesa lost early gains to trade 2 percent lower on Wednesday after it said it had agreed to sell Comet, which has 248 stores and employs 10,000 staff, to OpCapita for a nominal 2 pounds ($3.2).
+Shares in Kesa lost early gains to trade 2 percent lower on Wednesday after it said it had agreed to sell Comet, which has 248 stores and employs 10,000 staff, to OpCapita for a nominal 2 pounds.

 Kesa said it would "invest" 50 million pounds in the purchaser and would also retain the liability for the Comet Defined Benefit Pension Scheme, which has a net deficit of 45 million euros.